 She is a member of the Forum of Executive Women, an organization of the most influential women in the Philadelphia region.

 She has been appointed by two separate Chancellors of the Philadelphia Bar Association to membership on the Investigative Division of the Commission on Judicial Selection and Retention.
 On the Investigative Division, Ms. Axelrod has led numerous teams vetting the individuals seeking to be elected judges in Pennsylvania.

 Ms. Axelrod is deeply committed to diversity, inclusion, and equality.
 She is a nationally published author and speaker on unconscious bias and the profitability of diversity.
 In the past, she served in the American Bar Association (the “ABA”) as a Diversity Fellow and, during its term, on the ABA’s Task Force on Gender Equity (GETF).
 The year Ms. Axelrod was appointed to the GETF, she was one of only 3 people in the country selected by the President of the ABA to be added to the GETF from the pool of applicants across the country vying for the spots.

 Ms. Axelrod also serves as a member of the Diversity and Amicus Committees of the National Association of Women Lawyers.

-In the Pennsylvania Bar Association Commission on Women in the Profession (PBA WIP), she is a member of the PBA WIP Executive Council and the PBA Diversity Team and serves as Co-Chair of the PBA WIP Diversity Committee.
+In the Pennsylvania Bar Association Commission on Women in the Profession (PBA WIP), she is a past member of the PBA WIP Executive Council and the PBA Diversity Team and former Co-Chair of the PBA WIP Diversity Committee.

-Ms. Axelrod also serves on the Philadelphia Bar Association Women’s Initiatives in Law Firms Task Force.
+Ms. Axelrod also serves in the Philadelphia Bar Association on the Women’s Initiatives in Law Firms Task Force.

 For her work as the Co-President of the Fearless Women Network, a non-profit she co-founded to shatter glass ceilings and obliterate unequal pay, she was recognized by Profiles in Diversity Journal as a “Woman Worth Watching.”